Seldaek/monolog/doc/message-structure.md

 message    | string                    | The log message.
 When the `PsrLogMessageProcessor` is used this string may contain placeholders that will be replaced by variables from the context, e.g., "User {username} logged in" with `['username' => 'John']` as context will be written as "User John logged in". level      | Monolog\Level case        | Severity of the log message.
 See log levels described in [01-usage.md](01-usage.md#log-levels). context    | array                     | Arbitrary data passed with the construction of the message.
 For example the username of the current user or their IP address. channel    | string                    | The channel this message was logged to.
-This is the name that was passed when the logger was created with `new Logger($channel)`. datetime   | Monolog\DateTimeImmutable | Date and time when the message was logged.
+This is the name that was passed when the logger was created with `new Logger('channel')`. datetime   | Monolog\DateTimeImmutable | Date and time when the message was logged.
 Class extends `\DateTimeImmutable`. extra      | array                     | A placeholder array where processors can put additional data.
 Always available, but empty if there are no processors registered.